Souloist/projects/README.md

 **1-Day Stock Data** - Given a stock price abbreviation (eg. GOOG), return the entire day's minute stock data and save it to a text file.

+Data Analytics
+---

+[**Analyze Alcohol Data**] - Given a csv consisting of data for alcohol consumption for various countries, create a program that parses the data and returns results (highest alcohol consumption, order alphebetically, etc) with built in functions.
+Utilize numpy arrays.

 Text Manipulation
 ---